chuckcscccl/rustlr/test1grammar.md

 Each rule can optionally end with a semantic action inside { and }, which can only follow all grammar symbols making up the right-hand side of the production rule.
-This is a piece of Rust code that will be injected *verbatim* into the generated parser.
+This is a piece of Rust code that would be injected *verbatim* into the generated parser.
 This code will have access to any labels associated with the symbols defined using ":".
 In a label such as `E:e`, e is of type [StackedItem][sitem], which includes the